ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 get_header();
 ?>
 ```
-2. The site is using memcache to store the URL generated contents up to 60 seconds and uses `xct_` as prefix for the generated key.
+2. The site is using memcache to store the URL generated contents in cache up to 60 seconds and uses `xct_` as prefix for the generated key.

 ```php
 $data = url_get_contents($url);  // Function defined in template.php